ReCoded-Org/curriculum-backend-readings/module3-crud-and-data-models/r1.1-principles-of-setting-up-your-schema/README.md

-## Principles of setting up your schema
+## Principles Of Setting up Your Schema

 Poorly designed databases can cause many problems, including wasting resources, making maintenance difficult, and hindering performance.
 That's why having a great database schema design is a crucial part of effective data management.
 By defining categories of data and relationships between those categories, database schema design makes data much easier to retrieve, consume, manipulate, and interpret.